FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **3. Continuous Integration (CI) and Its Phases**

-#### **3.1 What is Continuous Integration (CI)?**
-- **Definition**: Continuous Integration (CI) is a DevOps practice where developers frequently merge their code changes into a shared repository, followed by automated builds and testing.
+Continuous Integration (CI) is a DevOps practice where developers frequently merge their code changes into a shared repository, followed by automated builds and testing.
 This ensures that integration issues are identified and resolved early in the development process.
 - **Purpose**:
   - Streamline the software development lifecycle (SDLC).
   - Ensure code integration happens continuously and seamlessly.